 This is the most common form of support.
 This helps people on low income pay their Council Tax.

-Second Adult Rebate (not available for Horsham District Council residents)
+Second Adult Rebate for Mid Sussex District Council

 This is not based on your needs, but on the income of certain adults in your household.